Karlheinz Stockhausen: Teaching

 After lecturing at the Internationale Ferienkurse für Neue Musik at Darmstadt (first in 1953), Stockhausen gave lectures and concerts in Europe, North America, and Asia.
 He was guest professor of composition at the University of Pennsylvania in 1965 and at the University of California, Davis in 1966–67.
-He founded and directed the Cologne Courses for New Music from 1963 to 1968, and was appointed Professor of Composition at the Hochschule für Musik Köln in 1971, where he taught until 1977.
+He founded and directed the Cologne Courses for New Music from 1963 to 1968, and was succeeded by Mauricio Kagel in 1969.
+He was appointed Professor of Composition at the Hochschule für Musik Köln in 1971, where he taught until 1977.
 In 1998, he founded the Stockhausen Courses, which are held annually in Kürten.

-Publishing activities
+Publishing

 From the mid-1950s onward, Stockhausen designed (and in some cases arranged to have printed) his own musical scores for his publisher, Universal Edition, which often involved unconventional devices.
 The score for his piece Refrain, for instance, includes a rotatable (refrain) on a transparent plastic strip.
 Early in the 1970s, he ended his agreement with Universal Edition and began publishing his own scores under the Stockhausen-Verlag imprint.
 This arrangement allowed him to extend his notational innovations (for example, dynamics in Weltparlament [the first scene of Mittwoch aus Licht] are coded in colour) and resulted in eight German Music Publishers Society Awards between 1992 (Luzifers Tanz) and 2005 (Hoch-Zeiten, from Sonntag aus Licht).
 The Momente score, published just before Stockhausen's death in 2007, won this prize for the ninth time.

 In the early 1990s, Stockhausen reacquired the licenses to most of the recordings of his music he had made to that point, and started his own record company to make this music permanently available on Compact Disc.